softdeveloper23/constants-radius-pi/README.md

 # Purpose

-A calculator that takes a radius and calculates the circuferance using JavaScript.
+An app that takes the radius of a circle and calculates the circumference using JavaScript.

 # See it live